 A commitment to the continual review and improvement of the internal audit activity is a vital aspect of earning and maintaining credibility and trust among its stakeholders.
 The IIA Standards contains an obligation (Attribute Standard 1312: External Assessment) for an external quality assurance review every five years.

-Since piloting external quality assessments (EQAs) in the latter part of 2011/12 we have undertaken over 80 reviews.
-These include public and private sector organisations with large and small internal audit functions.
+Since the inception of the external quality assessments (EQAs) six years ago, commencing in the latter part of 2011–12 we have undertaken over 100 reviews of both public and private sector organisations of varying sizes of internal audit activities.

-One of the common themes in the areas for improvement is Planning (Standards 2000 to 2130).
-Our EQA work shows that of the six areas of conformance, 34.4% of recommendations are within Planning.
-Planning also has the greatest instances of partial or non-conformance of the Standards at 22%.
+One of the common themes in the areas for improvement is planning and co-ordination and reliance (Standards 2000–2130).
+Our EQA work shows that of the six areas of conformance, recommendations are within planning and co-ordination and reliance.

 The knowledge, experience and support of our review team has helped these organisations to devise action plans to deliver significant improvement.
-The Chartered IIA is seeking to identify common themes in terms of non-conformance with the Standards so that technical guidance can be created to address these areas and thereby providing additional support to internal audit functions and aid conformance with the Standards.
+The Chartered IIA is seeking to identify common themes in terms of non-conformance with the Standards so that technical guidance, training courses and events can be created to address these areas and thereby providing additional support to internal audit activities and aid conformance with the Standards.

 The detail within this report provides useful benchmarks and highlights potential areas for improvement based on our insight into the organisations we have worked with.

 The key points highlighted, cumulatively, in the 2017–18 EQA review findings mirror those identified in the 2016–17 work and include: